linux-system-roles/sap-netweaver-preconfigure/README.md

 To use this role, your system needs to be configured with the basic requirements for SAP NetWeaver or SAP HANA.
 This is typically done by running role sap-preconfigure (for RHEL managed nodes before RHEL 7.6, community maintained role sap-base-settings can be used).
-It is also stronly recommended to run role linux-system-roles.timesync for all systems running SAP NetWeaver, to maintain an identical system time, before or after running role sap-netweaver-preconfigure.
+It is also strongly recommended to run role linux-system-roles.timesync for all systems running SAP NetWeaver, to maintain an identical system time, before or after running role sap-netweaver-preconfigure.

 Note